Equity

 Digital Disruption & AI: Artificial intelligence, big data, and mobile connectivity have increased the demand for digital infrastructure like cell towers and data centers.

-• Did you know: Global AI infrastructure is projected to surpass $220 billion in spending by 20282
+• Did you know: Global AI infrastructure may reach $7 trillion by 20302

 New Energy Demand: A focus on energy security and rising electricity demand from AI and the industrialization of emerging economies are driving significant investment in additional power generation and distribution.